November 15, 202515 minLion Fans

 1. Influencer platforms (best for beginners)

-• iKala: Taiwan's largest influencer platform
+• iKala: a Taiwan influencer-matching platform

 • Partipost: Good for 5,000+ followers